amaya-macarena/ASMC-SURR/README.md

 # ASMC-SURR-HF
 Adaptive Sequential Monte Carlo python codes combined with surrogate solvers, for posterior inference and evidence computation.

-This codes correspond to the article by Amaya et al. (2023).
+This codes correspond to the article by Amaya et al. (Multifidelity adaptive sequential Monte Carlo applied to geophysical inversion.
+Submitted to Geophysical Journal International).
 It is a Python 3.7 implementation of the Adaptive Sequential Monte Carlo (ASMC) method (Zhou et al., 2016; algorithm 4) to estimate the posterior probability density function (PDF) and the evidence (marginal likelihood) trough a Bayesian inversion.
 ASMC is a particle approach that relies on importance sampling over a sequence of intermediate distributions (power posteriors) that link the prior and the posterior PDF.
 Each power posterior is approximated by updating the particle importance weights and states using a small pre-defined number MCMC proposal steps.
 ASMC method adaptively tunes the sequence of power posteriors and performs resampling of particles when the variance of their importance weights